| |

 structure will sit lifeless and abandoned in the Uptown District,

 deterring retail development when it could anchor development.
+The answer is to engineer a shortcut:

 Re-open the Fox Oakland to the public before any de facto